 While yoga helps us to manage stress, along with a myriad of other things, it is vital to remember that this is not why yoga was created and practised for thousands of years.

-Yoga is an Ancient Indian practice and has always been about liberation and the true meaning of ‘self care’ has always been about collective wellness and collective liberation.
+Yoga is an Ancient Indian practice and has always been about liberation, and the true meaning of ‘self care’ has always been about collective wellness and collective liberation.

-Honour the Ancient Indian roots of yoga, alongside surrounding Asian and South East Asian influential mindful practices.
+It’s (beyond) time to decolonise our minds, spaces, classes and practices.
+Honour the Ancient Indianroots of yoga, alongside surrounding Asian and South East Asian influential mindful practices.
 Ensure yoga and mindful movement are accessible and inclusive for all.

 Your story, your journey… What can you expect?